xminkmark/basic-graphics/SAT_Triangle_Cube/README.md

-# SAT - Separating Axes Theorem
+# SAT - Separating Axes Theorem (Take cubes and triangles as an example)

-This algorithm is used to quickly determine the intersection of a cube and a triangle face.
+This algorithm is used to quickly determine the intersection of a cube and a triangle face. `In fact, SAT can be used to judge the intersection of many polygons`.

 In this code, `I did not add other third-party libraries except the OpenGL library`.